Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-10-21 05:10] Backend stability and schema alignment:
+  - Fixed a server crash in Client Offer PDF totals block by adding explicit parentheses around mixed ?? and || expressions in template strings.
+  - Adjusted consultant name lookup to rely on users.name and users.email only (no first_name/last_name columns required).
+If users.name is empty, the PDF falls back to the authenticated user's name or finally to email.
+- [2025-10-21 05:05] Codespaces/CORS/Ports guide (Docker):
+  - Added a Troubleshooting section with exact commands for Docker Compose, Codespaces port visibility, curl preflight (OPTIONS) checks, and how to set CORS_ORIGINS correctly when needed.
+  - Clarified that our API CORS layer already allows *.app.github.dev unless CORS_ORIGINS is explicitly set (then it becomes a strict allow-list).
+- [2025-10-21 05:00] CSV/XLSX/PDF nullish coalescing fixes:
+  - Updated client (App.jsx) and server (app.js) to wrap nullish coalescing expressions mixed with logical OR to keep Babel/Node parsers happy.

 - [2025-10-20 23:55] Client Offer PDF — Unit totals box:
   - API: /api/documents/client-offer now renders a unit totals table (Unit Type, Price, Garden, Roof, Storage, Garage, Maintenance Deposit, Total).
 Optional rows are shown only when > 0; labels localized EN/AR.
   - Client: exportClientOfferPdf sends unit_pricing_breakdown derived from the selected unit.